Anushka561/Disney-Hotstar-landing-page/README.md

 # Disney-Hotstar-landing-page
 this is a look alike of Disney+Hotstar Landing page

-Created it using HTML, CSS, JAVASCRIPT
+Created it using HTML5, CSS, JAVASCRIPT